71 miles - Great Southern Overland Stage Route of 1849; Beautiful Desert Scenery; Ocotillo, CA - February 11, 2017

 A video showing all the beauty...

-The landscape photographer in me wanted to get more and more shots.
+The landscape photographer in me wanted to get more shots.
 Adjacent are four.

 Peaceful and quiet road ...

-At one point, we passed a group of dirt bikers who were headed out.
+At one point, we passed a group of dirt bikers who were riding out.

 I just felt "video happy" today ... :)